-Challenges for Managing and Tracking U.S. CPE Compliance for CPAs
+Addressing the Challenge of Managing and Tracking CPE Compliance for CPAs

-- Many systems do not have enough customizable fields to store all of the required information and documentation needed to process, deliver, and award credit.
+- Many systems do not have enough fields to store all the required information and documentation needed to process and award credit.

 - Board standards can be vague and left open to a firm’s interpretation.